 When you hit your head during a car accident, your doctor might immediately look for signs of a concussion.
 Since you can get a concussion without hitting your head in a car accident, the symptoms might not be readily apparent.
 You might not begin to experience the symptoms of a concussion for days following a car accident.
 In addition, the symptoms can persist for an extended time.

-When your doctor notices the signs of a concussion, he may perform concussion diagnosis and tests that include:
+When your doctor notices the signs of a concussion, they may perform concussion diagnosis and tests that include:

 - Neurological examination